bacharakis/learning-open-source/_articles/stepping-into-opensource/community-health.md

 **Without enforcement a Code of Conduct means nothing**.
 Without enforcement, and modeling of healthy behavior by community leaders -  what we see is that more assertive individuals, and that those with perceived clout tend to dominate discussion.
 It is your role as a community member to not only abide by CoC, but to look out for others as well.
 A healthy community is everyone's responsibility.

 ### {{ site.assignment }} Reading & Discussion

 1. Read ['What Makes a Good Community'](http://sarah.thesharps.us/2015/10/06/what-makes-a-good-community/) by Sarah Sharp.
 2. [Review Mozilla's Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)
 3. Review [Geek Feminism's Timeline of Incidents](http://geekfeminism.wikia.com/wiki/Timeline_of_incidents) to get a sense of struggles in communities over the years, online and in person.
 4. Group discussion or personal reflection:
   * What types of behavior are acceptable in a community and why?
-Have you see those behaviors in any communities?
+Have you seen those behaviors in any communities?
 What happened?
 What should have happened?
   * Who is responsible for reporting violations?
 Consider the role of bystanders in your responses.
   * How might you help a community be a more welcoming place?
   * How can we help people with less privilege contribute to open projects?
   * What privilege do you have?